Code-Institute-Submissions/milestone-project-162/TESTING.md

 I did simulator tests throughout devices with chrome dev tools.
 I made sure the game looks okay on mobile devices, laptops and ipads.
 I asked (facebook)friends and family to play the game and let me know what browser and device they used, and if they ran into any bugs.
 No bugs were reported, and lots of different devices were used.
+- iphone, samsung, huawei, xiaomi
+- windows pc, macbook, imac, asus laptop
+- safari, firefox, chrome, edge

+I ran the site through lambdatest to check it across browsers.
+Besides the little issue described above at seconds overlay there were no other discrepancies.